internetarchive/iaux/.github/ISSUE_TEMPLATE/bug.md

 **Description**

 > What problem are we solving?
 What does the experience look like today?
 What are the symptoms?
-Describe the component/story/add-on related to the issue.
+How can one reproduce the problem?

 **Evidence / Screenshot (if possible)**